Akata Warrior

 Akata Warrior (retitled Sunny and the Mystery of Osisi in Nigeria and the UK) is a 2017 young adult fantasy novel by Nigerian American writer Nnedi Okorafor.
-It is a sequel to Akata Witch and the second book in The Nsibidi Scripts series.
+It is a sequel to Akata Witch (2011) and the second book in her The Nsibidi Scripts series; it's followed by Akata Woman (2022).
 It won the inaugural Lodestar Award in 2018 as well as the 2018 Locus Award for Best Young Adult Novel.